 Understanding Personal Injury Law in New Orleans

-Under Louisiana personal injury law, injured parties in New Orleans can seek compensation for damages (or losses) caused by others' negligence or misconduct.
+Under Louisiana personal injury law, you can seek compensation for damages (or losses) caused by others' negligence or misconduct.
 This includes coverage for medical expenses, lost wages, pain and suffering, emotional distress, and more.

-- Someone else was at least partially at fault for your injuries;
+- Someone else was at least partially at fault for your injuries.
+Fault may be shared among several parties.

-- The at-fault person or party acted negligently or wrongfully;
+- The at-fault person or party acted negligently or wrongfully.
+This demonstrates a “breach of a duty of care.”

-Proving your claim involves establishing liability, meaning you must prove that the person or party against whom you are bringing your claim (the “defendant”) owed you a duty of care, breached that duty of care, and this was what led to your injuries and resulting damages.
+Proving your claim involves establishing liability, meaning you must demonstrate that the person or party against whom you are bringing your claim (the "defendant") owed you a duty of care, breached that duty, and that this breach led to your injuries and resulting damages.

 Our personal injury lawyers in New Orleans are well-versed in the state's rules and laws surrounding these cases, including Louisiana's pure comparative fault rule and its statute of limitations on personal injury lawsuits.
 We can assist you through each step of the legal process, working to protect your rights and maximize your recovery.